-GUIDANCE FOR RESUMING GI ENDOSCOPY AND PRACTICE OPERATIONS AFTER THE COVID-19 PANDEMIC
+GUIDANCE FOR GI ENDOSCOPY AND PRACTICE OPERATIONS DURING THE COVID-19 PANDEMIC

-The rapid spread of COVID-19 has forced the temporary postponement of elective endoscopic procedures and non-essential GI office activity.
-As current containment measures take hold and the number of new COVID-19 cases is decreasing in some areas, GI practices need to plan for the gradual resumption of clinical operations.
+The rapid spread of COVID-19 previously forced the postponement of elective endoscopic procedures and non-essential GI office activity.
+As current containment measures take hold and the number of new COVID-19 cases is decreasing in most areas, GI practices need to continue clinical operations.
 This must be achieved with the lowest possible risk of exposing patients, staff, and providers.